bvm/bvm/README.md

 2. ~~Something similar to `npm run <script-name>`?
 Or is that out of scope?~~ Yes.
 I think there should be another tool people can install with bvm that does this.
 This tool should be very simple.
 There should definitely be pre and post install scripts though.
 3. `bvm use <binary name> <executable file path>` for using the executable at the specified file path.
 4. Ability to purge any binaries that haven't been run for X days.
+5. Ability to get a specific version of a binary when using `bvm resolve` (ex. `bvm resolve deno 1.3.1`)